andrea-delpopolo/learning-react/README.md

-# Tutorial learning-react - my complete solution to [link](https://reactjs.org/tutorial/tutorial.html)
+# Tutorial TIC TAC TOE - my complete solution to React tutorial [link](https://reactjs.org/tutorial/tutorial.html)
 Contains exercise and solutions to the tutorials that I have used for learning React

 ## How to build and run